News

 The missing piece might not be another supplement or biohack.
 It might be the shame humming quietly in the background.

-“What are we feeding our head and our heart on a daily basis?” he asks.
+“What are we feeding our head and our heart on a daily basis?” he asked.
 “These things matter.
 They’re information for our biochemistry, just like anything else.”

 Balancing Shame With Responsibility

 Breaking out of the shameflammation cycle requires, as Cole described it, “balancing grace with truth.”
-While you shouldn’t stay stuck in patterns that harm you, beating yourself up doesn’t work either.
+Although you shouldn’t stay stuck in patterns that harm you, beating yourself up doesn’t work, either.

 There is a fine line between self-blame and responsibility.